Get all the latest data for Copenhagen

 Is selling time getting longer in Copenhagen as of 2026?

-As of early 2026, selling time in Copenhagen is not getting longer; if anything, it has been stable to slightly decreasing compared to last year as tight inventory keeps buyer competition high for well-priced homes.
+As of early 2026, selling time in Copenhagen is not getting longer and has actually shortened slightly compared to a year ago, consistent with falling inventory and sustained buyer demand across most property types.

-Sources and methodology: we tracked selling time trends using monthly data from Finance Denmark's housing supply statistics and historical benchmarks from Statistics Denmark.
-We also referenced Danmarks Nationalbank on affordability risks.
-Our analyses compared current conditions to prior-year benchmarks.
+Sources and methodology: we estimated selling time trends using data from Finance Denmark's housing supply statistics and directional signals from their December 2025 release.
+We also referenced Statistics Denmark for transaction volume context.
+Our analyses reflect the gap between well-priced and overpriced listings.

 Is it realistic to exit with profit in Copenhagen as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Copenhagen is around five to seven years, which gives enough time to absorb transaction costs and ride out any short-term price volatility.
+The estimated minimum holding period in Copenhagen that most often makes exiting with profit realistic is around five to seven years, because that gives you enough time to absorb transaction costs and ride through any short-term market volatility that could temporarily push prices below your purchase level.

 What sources have we used to write this blog article?